dimaslanjaka/dimaslanjaka.github.io/source/_posts/2021/12/18/blogger-conditional-tags.md

 <pre><code class="language-xml">&lt;b:if cond='data:view.isLayoutMode and data:view.isPreview'&gt;&lt;/b:if&gt;
 </code></pre>
 <h2 id="mobile-requests" tabindex="-1"><a class="header-anchor" href="#mobile-requests">Mobile Requests</a></h2>
-<p>This blogger conditional tag code will only read for HTML code that is displayed specifically on mobile devices aka HandPhones and Tablets. ex: <a href="//webmanajemen.com/page/safelink.html?url=aHR0cHM6Ly93ZWItbWFuYWplbWVuLmJsb2dzcG90LmNvbS8yMDE3LzA0L2luc3RhbC1waHAtY2xpLXBhZGEtYW5kcm9pZC1pbnN0YWxhc2kuaHRtbD9tPTE=" target="_blank" rel="nofollow noopener">https://web-manajemen.blogspot.com/2017/04/instal-php-cli-pada-android-instalasi.html?m=1</a></p>
+<p>This blogger conditional tag code will only read for HTML code that is displayed specifically on mobile devices aka HandPhones and Tablets. ex: <a href="https://web-manajemen.blogspot.com/2017/04/instal-php-cli-pada-android-instalasi.html?m=1">https://web-manajemen.blogspot.com/2017/04/instal-php-cli-pada-android-instalasi.html?m=1</a></p>
 <pre><code class="language-xml">&lt;b:if cond='data:blog.isMobileRequest'&gt;&lt;/b:if&gt;
 </code></pre>
 <h1 id="not-and-or-declaration-function-in-blogger-conditional-tags" tabindex="-1"><a class="header-anchor" href="#not-and-or-declaration-function-in-blogger-conditional-tags">NOT, AND, OR Declaration Function in Blogger Conditional Tags</a></h1>